tingzhouu/rhf-formState-issue/README.md

 # formState issue in react native - template project

-This is a template for reproducing an error in react-hook-form.
+This is a template for reproducing an error in react-hook-form, [issue #2479](https://github.com/react-hook-form/react-hook-form/issues/2479).

 ### Get Started